-In the year under review, the range of service offerings under its Building Management Services segment expanded from cleaning and stewarding and pest control services, to property management and specialised pest control, following the acquisitions of Newman & Goh Property Consultants Pte Ltd ("NGPC"), Newman & Associates Pte.
-Ltd., Premier Eco-Care Pte.
+All business segments registered revenue and gross profit growth in FY2017, in particular the Facilities Management Services division which comprises of Building Management Services and Security Services segments.
+These two business segments were expanded through the acquisitions of Newman & Goh Property Consultants Pte Ltd ("NGPC"), Newman & Associates Pte.
+Ltd. ("NAPL"), Premier Eco-Care Pte.
 Ltd. ("Premier"), Prestige Enviro-Care Pte.
-Ltd. ("Prestige"), and Green Management Pte.
-Ltd., in the second half of FY2016.
+Ltd. ("Prestige"), and Ashtree International Pte.
+Ltd. in the second half of 2016, as well as the acquisition of Envirocare Landscape (S) Pte.
+Ltd. ("Envirocare") in July 2017 (the "New Subsidiaries").